What is a continuous glucose monitor (CGM)?

 - You may find wearing the sensor irritating or unsightly.

 - You need to be motivated to use the data it gives you to get the best diabetes management.

 Using a CGM and driving

 If you usually monitor your blood sugar levels, you must check them before driving and every two hours during a long journey.

 You can use a continuous glucose monitor to check your sugar levels before you drive.
 These rules recently changed, meaning drivers with diabetes now have more choice in how they check their sugar levels.
 Read more about driving and diabetes.

 How can I get a CGM?

 If you want long term CGM, it will need to be funded it in some way.
 You can get CGM on the NHS, but it’s not available for everyone.
-There are strict criteria set out by NICE around who is eligible, and you need to meet this criteria in order to get funding for a CGM.
+There are strict criteria set out by NICE around who is eligible (see below), and you need to meet this criteria in order to get funding for a CGM.

-- had more than one severe hypo a year with no obvious cause
+- more than one severe hypo a year with no obvious cause

 - complete hypo unawareness